were/Halide-SDSoC/README.md

 Building Halide-SDSoC
 =====================
-First, you should go to (Original Halide README section)[#original-halide-readme] to see how origin Halide is built and installed.
+First, you should go to [Original Halide README section](#original-halide-readme) to see how origin Halide is built and installed.
 Installation is nearly identical to Halide with the following differences:
   * When building LLVM both X86 and ARM targets MUST be enabled
   * Vivado HLS (later than 2016.2 recommanded, or cosim cannot be run properly) is needed for cosim on the included apps